Choosing a Care Home in BC: A Guide to Help Your Family Feel Confident

 - Evasive answers: Staff who dodge questions about staffing ratios, costs, or complaints

-- Strong odours: Persistent urine or chemical smells suggest inadequate cleaning or understaffing
+- Strong odours: Persistent urine or chemical smells suggest poor cleaning or understaffing

 - Residents left unattended: Multiple residents calling out for help or sitting in soiled clothing

 - High staff turnover: Ask how long staff have been there.
-Constant turnover disrupts care continuity.
+Constant turnover disrupts care.

-- Restricted visiting hours: Facilities that limit when families can visit may be hiding problems
+- Restricted visiting hours: Facilities that limit family visits may be hiding problems

 - Lack of activities: No posted schedule or residents with nothing to do during the day

-- Pressure to sign quickly: Any pressure to commit without giving you time to review the contract and compare options
+- Pressure to sign quickly: You should always have time to review the contract and compare options

 - Poor Seniors Advocate scores: Consistently below-average satisfaction or direct care hour numbers

-No facility is perfect, and one or two minor issues should not rule out an otherwise good home.
+No facility is perfect.
+One or two minor issues shouldn't rule out an otherwise good home.
 But a pattern of red flags across multiple areas is a clear signal to keep looking.
+For a detailed tour checklist, see our 25 questions to ask on a care home visit.

 Using Reviews and Ratings

-Online reviews can provide helpful perspective, but use them wisely:
+Online reviews can offer helpful perspective.
+Use them wisely:

 - Look for patterns: A single negative review may reflect one family's experience.
-Multiple reviews mentioning the same issue (e.g., understaffing, poor food) are more meaningful.
+Multiple reviews mentioning the same issue (like understaffing or poor food) are more meaningful.

-- Check the dates: Reviews from several years ago may not reflect current management or conditions.
-Prioritize recent feedback.
+- Check the dates: Reviews from years ago may not reflect current management or conditions.
+Focus on recent feedback.

 - Consider the source: Google reviews, family forums, and Seniors Advocate survey data each capture different perspectives.